Molot2032/minqlxtism/README.md

 ```

 To confirm minqlxtended recognizes you as the owner, try connecting to the server and type `!myperm` in chat.
-If it tells you that you have permission level 0, the `qlx_owner` cvar has not been set correctly (must use the SteamID64 number beginning with 765).
+If it tells you that you have permission level 0, the `qlx_owner` CVAR has not been set correctly (must use the SteamID64 number beginning with 765).
 Otherwise you should be good to go.
 As the owner, you are allowed to type commands directly into the console instead of having to use chat.
 You can now go ahead and add other admins too with `!setperm`.

 [See here for a full command list.](https://github.com/tjone270/minqlxtended/wiki/Command-List)